kencormack/pistar-lastqso/README.md

 **Likewise, please don't expect the PI-STAR forums to offer any assistance with pistar-lastqso.
 They did not write this script, and cannot be expected to know anything about it.**

 Every effort has been made to anticipate and address any questions users may have about **pistar-lastqso**, in this README.
 Please read through the above carefully.
-That having been said, should you have questions, or encounter a problem that is not addressed above, please use the "Issues" tab at the top of this page, to report it.
+That having been said, should you have questions, or encounter a problem that is not addressed above, please use the "**[Issues](https://github.com/kencormack/pistar-lastqso/issues)**" tab at the top of this page, to report it.
 Others will then be able to look to see if a problem they are having has already been resolved.

 - **[Section Links](https://github.com/kencormack/pistar-lastqso#contents)**
 - **[Back to Files](https://github.com/kencormack/pistar-lastqso)**